mariosgeo/ipi4d/ip4di_2d_no-GUI_IGI/00README.txt

 ------------------------------------------------------------------------
 USING THE CODE FOR IMAGE-GUIDED INVERSION (IGI):

+Image-guided inversion can be used by setting the variable 'input.image _guidance' to 1 or 2 in 'inversion_parameters.m'.
+1 will make use of 4-
+dimensional smoothing (Zhou et al., 2014) while 2 makes use of directio- nal Laplacian filters (Lavoue et al., in prep).
+  /!\ Option 2 is still under development: stability and validity of the
+      results are not guaranteed.

 To use IGI, your Java version needs to be 1.7 (you must have installed Java SE JDK 7), and you must set up the following environment variables (in command line or in your .bashrc):